-- 1. a source of contaminants;
+- 1. A source of contaminants;

-- 2. a release mechanisms into water, soil, air, or the food chain;
+- 2. A release mechanisms into water, soil, air, or the food chain;

-- 3. an exposure point or area;
+- 3. An exposure point or area;

-- 4. an exposure route (ingestion, dermal contact, or inhalation); and
+- 4. An exposure route (ingestion, dermal contact, or inhalation); and

-- 5. a potentially exposed population.
+- 5. A potentially exposed population.

-Exposure pathways may be "completed," "potential" or "eliminated."
+Exposure pathways may be "completed," "potential," or "eliminated."
 A completed pathway has all five elements in place and occurring.
 A potential pathway has one or more of the elements unknown.
 If one of the five elements is not in place and occurring, the pathway is eliminated and not evaluated.
 Table 5 describes the completed, potential, and eliminated exposure pathways for the Bremerton Gasworks Superfund site.

-DOH identified the following completed pathways at the site:
+Department of health identified the following completed pathways at the site: